uw-dims/dims-tp/source/testidentification.rst

 stress the Tupelo software by inputting a large disk image, on the order of 1 or even 2TB.

+1. Test Levels: integration, system

+2. Test classes: stress, timing

+3. Qualification Method: Demonstration, inspection

+4. Contract Reference: C3.1.2.c.3

+5. Type of Data Recorded: Copy of test disk content stored in Tupelo store.

+Tupelo Network Failure Test
+"""""""""""""""""""""""""""

+This test also relates to Tupelo.
+The purpose of this test is to assert the correctness of the Tupelo store when a disk upload is interrupted by both a client failure and a network failure.

+1. Test Levels: integration, system

+2. Test classes: expected state

+3. Qualification Method: Demonstration, inspection

+4. Contract Reference: C3.1.2.c.3

+5. Type of Data Recorded: Summary of Tupelo store contents before and after a whole disk upload operation interrupted by a client or network failure.

+Tupelo Boot Media Test 1
+""""""""""""""""""""""""

+This test also relates to Tupelo.
+The purpose of this test is to check that a computer can be booted from a CD/USB containing a Linux Live CD with integrated Tupelo software, and that the local hard drive(s) of that computer can be uploaded to a remote Tupelo store over the network.

+1. Test Levels: integration, system

+2. Test classes: expected state

+3. Qualification Method: Demonstration, inspection

+4. Contract Reference: C3.1.2.c.3

+5. Type of Data Recorded: Observed behavior during demonstration.

+6. Special Requirements: Tupelo Boot CD

+Tupelo Boot Media Test 2
+""""""""""""""""""""""""

+This test also relates to Tupelo.
+The purpose of this test is to check that a computer can be booted from a CD/USB containing a Linux Live CD with integrated Tupelo software, and that the local hard drive(s) of that computer can be uploaded to a Tupelo store located on a locally attached external hard drive.

+1. Test Levels: integration, system

+2. Test classes: expected state

+3. Qualification Method: Demonstration, inspection

+4. Contract Reference: C3.1.2.c.3

+5. Type of Data Recorded: Disk contents of computer's own hard drive and external hard drive.

+6. Special Requirements: Tupelo Boot CD and External Hard Drive and Cabling

 .. todo::